Neighborhood Water Resources Enhancement Grant

 About the Grant

 The Neighborhood Water Resources Enhancement Grant (NWREG) is a grant for residents of up to $1,000 for projects on private property that enhance water quality.
-Grant recipients receive their grant money in the form of a reimbursement that is paid to grant recipient after completion of their project.
+Grant recipients receive their grant money in the form of a reimbursement that is paid after completion of their project.

 Projects that qualify for the grant include but are not limited to shoreline restorations, rain gardens, and native plantings.
 Please read the NWREG policies (PDF) to determine whether or not your project is eligible.